tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 I>	    print(request.user)
 I>	    return render(request, 'rango/about.html', {})
 I>
 I> Remember, the last parameter of `render()` is the context dictionary with which you can use to pass additional data to the Django template engine.
 As we have no additional data to give to the template, we pass through an empty dictionary, `{}`.
+Alternatively, we can simply take the third parameter off completely.

 ## Custom Template Tags